 Fleeing for Safety

 Tens of thousands of refugees come to the United States each year from many countries.
 Threatened by persecution and war, these brave people leave behind everything familiar to seek safety, a life free from fear, and the chance for a new start.
-The US has a strong commitment to protecting refugees and Western Washington is one of the top regions in the country for receiving and resettling these newcomers.
+The US has a strong commitment to protecting refugees in Northern California and is one of the top regions in the country for receiving and resettling these newcomers.

 Serving the Displaced

 World Relief Sacramento has been resettling refugees since 1989.
 Over the last 27 years, we have resettled over 30,000 refugees into the Sacramento region.
 These new neighbors came from the Former Soviet Union, Iraq, Iran, Afghanistan, Myanmar, and now Syria.
 World Relief Sacramento is contracted by the Department of State to facilitate the resettlement of refugees.
 Since the official resettlement period between World Relief and the Department of State is only for a refugee’s initial 90 days, we must work closely with other service providers and the local community.